criblpacks/cribl-kubernetes/README.md

 You must create (or modify) the datasets before data will flow.

+If you want to send to a Destination other than Cribl Lake, change the variable to the name of that Destination.
+You may need to modify the output format in, though.
+We recommend to *not* modify the Pack's pipelines but use a post-processing pipeline instead.

 #### Variables

 This pack includes several variables that have reasonable defaults but should be verified: